psevdaisthisi/docker-containers/README.md

 - To use a different prefix for Docker artifacts: `PREFIX=myown ./<service>/do ...`
   - The default prefix is `gh`.

-## Why using bash scripts instead of Docker Compose?
+## Why use bash scripts instead of Docker Compose?
 - Easily _scriptable_ across major platforms (Linux, macOS, Windows/WSL).
 - Natively targeting different CPU architectures under the same recipe.